 Volunteering in Southeast Asia

 As an international volunteer with Projects Abroad, you will have the opportunity explore the diverse lands of Southeast Asia and choose from a variety of projects.
-At present, Projects Abroad operates programs in Cambodia, Thailand, Laos, Myanmar, Vietnam, and the Philippines.
+At present, Projects Abroad operates programs in Cambodia, Thailand, Myanmar, Vietnam, and the Philippines.
 Each of these destinations is rich in cultural traditions and ancient teachings that many of our volunteers find very captivating.
 No matter your choice of destination or project, you will have an important role to play and your efforts will be greatly appreciated.

 Volunteer Programs in Southeast Asia